Hebah2aziz/project/README.md

 # How to run project using termial:

-1-download and unzip fsnd-virtual-machine.zip
+1- download and unzip fsnd-virtual-machine.zip
-2-download and unzip newdata.zip inside folder vagrant .
+2- download and unzip newdata.zip inside folder vagrant .
-3-save reporting_tool.py inside folder vagrant.
+3- save reporting_tool.py inside folder vagrant.
-4-cd fsnd-virtual-machine/FSND-Virtual-Machine/vagrant/
+4- cd fsnd-virtual-machine/FSND-Virtual-Machine/vagrant/
-Startup the VM.
+* Startup the VM.
 (This may take a while)
 $ vagrant up
 Log in to the VM.
 $ vagrant ssh